k3shav17/notes/notes/Java/java_notes.md

 It is feature which allows us to treat actions as objects. lambda expressions are used to implement a functional interface without implementing a class or an anonymous class, a functional interface is an interface which is having only one abstract method, but can also have any number of default methods.

-Functional programming
+### Functional programming

-A programming style which treats computation as mathematical evaluation and reduces mutations on data, no iteration, no loops.
-In fuctional programming we just declare what to do, we don't say how to do.
-Fuctional programming doesn't add anything new to java. it just makes the code more readable and maintainable.
-It is a declarative approach, where we declare what to do and thats it.
+- A programming style which treats computation as mathematical evaluation and reduces mutations on data, no iteration, no loops.
+- In fuctional programming we just declare what to do, we don't say how to do.
+- Fuctional programming doesn't add anything new to java. it just makes the code more readable and maintainable.
+- It is a declarative approach, where we declare what to do and thats it.
 There are many different functional interfaces available.

 map() method uses Function interface and return type and parameter of this inteface can be any other datatype which is of wrapper class, filter() method uses predicate interface and return type is boolean, reduce() method is Binary Operator interface, forEach is consumer interface and the return type of this interface is void, sorted uses comparator interface.

-Inner class
-A class inside a class.There are different types of inner class.
+**Inner class** a class inside a class.
+Types of inner class.

-1.Member class(non static class)
+1. Member class(non static class)
-2.Static class
+1. Static class
-3.Anonymous class
+1. Anonymous class

 Inner classes are defined as the class that is declared or defined inside another class, when the purpose of a class is to work with only one class, then declaring it inside makes the code more readable and maintainable, rather than declaring it outside.
 A inner class can be private and it can access the private members of the outer class as well.

-Wrapper class
-Wrapper class provides to use primitive data types as objects.
+**Wrapper class** provides a way to use primitive data types as objects.
 Wrapper class comes handy when working with collection frameworks where primitive data types cannot be used.

-Putting a primitive value inside an object is known as boxing.
+- Putting a primitive value inside an object is known as boxing.
-Getting primitive value from an object is known as unboxing.
+- Getting primitive value from an object is known as unboxing.

- > Layered Architecture :
+### Layered Architecture

 - Data Access layer provides interface between business logic layer and underlying database
 - Business layer is used to validate the user credentials.